skyhanullee/330-final-project/README.md

    - I will use an external API
    - Authentication and Authorization
    - 2 sets of CRUD routes
+      - Users:
+         - POST - signup and create new users
+         - POST - signin
+         - POST - change password
+         - GET - get users
+      - Job Posts:
          - GET - get job posts
          - POST - save job post to saved list
          - PUT - update job posts in saved list
    - Text search, aggregations, and lookups
       - search for blog posts using mongoose
    - Tests for all the CRUD routes